Skip to content

 How Do I Use a Dehydrator For Cookies?

 Let’s get into exactly how to effectively use your dehydrator and also how not to use it!
 As stated earlier, you want to use your dehydrator on the lowest temp, which of the ones we use, is 95 degrees.
 And remember, the benefits of using a dehydrator are best achieved in short spurts.
-You are going to pop your cookies in the dehydrator for 15-20 minutes between each decorating step.
-We choose to leave the door off/open for full blowing air flow across our cookies.
-We’ve done it both ways (door closed/open) and just prefer door open.
+Using a dehydrator for decorating is not with the intent of fully drying your icing.
+You are going to pop your cookies in the dehydrator for 5-20 minutes between each decorating step.
+For example, writing or small details may only need 5 minutes to set and crust, whereas a flood layer may take more like 20 minutes.
+There aren’t hard times like using an oven and once you start using it, you’ll quickly learn what works best for your icing.

 Nobody Wants A Dry Cookie